mikewlange/QuantiacsTradingAlgo/README.md

 **Simplicity**

-> Feedforward modeling that processes number sequences (time searies data) into predictive arithmetic models using ONLY atomic functions and operators.
+> Feedforward modeling that processes number sequences (time series data) into predictive arithmetic models using ONLY atomic functions and operators.
 > Can't post the code for the modeler, just because.
 But the trading models are in the source.

 If you want to test this goodie, download the **Matlab** back-tester here: https://www.quantiacs.com/For-Quants/GetStarted/QuantiacsToolbox.aspx.